stac-extensions/ceos-ard/optical.md

 Per-pixel metadata can be encoded in different way, for example:
 1. multiple files with a mask per file (only requires the corresponding roles to be set, see below)
 2. a single file with a mask per band (requires `bands`, see [Bands] in [Common metadata])
-3. a single-band file with masks as bit-fields (requires `classification:bitfields`, see [Classification] extension)
+3. a single-band file with masks as bit-fields (requires one of the fields in the [Classification] extension)

 In any way, the per-pixel metadata and its values must be clearly identifiable, e.g. by providing clear titles, roles, band information, bitfields, classes, and/or unit  where applicable.